 For multi-lets, I assume 4-6 months rent.
-This may sound high but remember that with an HMO (house of multiple occupancy) there are a lot of costs to consider.
+This may sound high but remember that with an HMO (house of multiple occupation) there are a lot of costs to consider.
 For more information on this see my post entitled HMOs – which strategy gives the best returns.

 A Rental Yield of 6%

 So (as per our example above) you have a 6% gross, rental yield than a single-let would provide you with a 4.5-5% net rental yield.
-As an investment, this is still more return on your investments than you would see if you invested your money in a savings account but we still haven’t factored in you mortgage costs.
+As an investment, this is still more return on your investments than you would see if you invested your money in a savings account but we still haven’t factored in your mortgage costs.